Tcarlos/Linux-Knowledge-Base/NOTES.md

 Still lots of work to do, namely:

--update documentation
+- update documentation
--test richards '2 node setup', just in case
+- test richards '2 node setup', just in case
--make a 3 node drbd setup at home
+- make a 3 node drbd setup at home
--now that we have confirmed synchronization, find out when it syncs and how long, (see testcase 3, chapter 4.1.6.3) -make a backup script that makes a snapshot before the syncing takes place
+- now that we have confirmed synchronization, find out when it syncs and how long, (see testcase 3, chapter 4.1.6.3)

-** UPDATE JAN 1st **
+- make a backup script that makes a snapshot before the syncing takes place

+**UPDATE JAN 1ST**

 The three stacked setup only works with a working DRBD device, stacked upon another.
 Richards setup doesnt have a working DRBD device, the stacked resource is only on one node, and one node isnt a working DRBD device.

 So, I need to create a 3rd node back home on Virtual Box, in the meantime I can fairly say the basic 2 node setup will work with the LXC shebang, since Dec 23 update already has the basic setup on top of the wellknown thinpool setup as described in testcase 3.

 **NOTES DECEMBER 31st**